Last updated: 12/01/2012

 The aircard is inserted into a PC or a "cellular router" and translates the data into the form that the cell system that you are subscribed to can understand.
 All of this occurs on the same cell towers that voice calls go through, although it is handled separately.
 Your air card has it's own "phone number" to identify it - although normally you do not have to know anything about this (except for on your bill).

 There is currently only one form factor (physical configuration) of aircards used - a USB plug.
-The older Express Card format is no longer widely used, since all new computers only have USB slots in them.
+The older Express Card format is no longer used, since all new computers only have USB slots in them.

-As a "companion" to the aircard you can purchase a cellular router from a third-party supplier to use with your aircard - Verizon, ATT and Sprint do not sell or support conventional cellular routers, with the exception of the MiFi (or MiFi-like) devices that I cover later.
+As a "companion" to the aircard you can purchase a cellular router from a third-party supplier to use with your aircard - Verizon, ATT and Sprint do not sell or support conventional cellular routers, with the exception of the MiFi/Jetpack devices that I cover later.
 The router performs the same function as a "normal" home router does, but it is a special device that "knows about" cellular modems, instead of DSL modems or cable modems.
 You can not use your current house router with an aircard - it would not know how to "talk" to it, any more than a DSL router would know how to talk to a cable TV network.
 Using a cellular router allows you to set up a wireless network just like with a "normal" wireless router.
 Instead of using DSL or a cable provider for the backhaul (the attachment to the Internet), these special cellular routers allow you to plug your aircard into them for the backhaul.
 To talk to your computer, the router uses a wifi connection.
 You then use your computers wifi connection to access the Internet, just like with a conventional wifi network.
 (So, from your computer to the cellular router you use wifi; from the cellular router to the internet you use the cellular data system via the aircard.)

 The advantage of using the router is multifold: